jeremy-prater/side_effects/README.md

 This would also allow for collision detection based on a low-cost noise function and different levels based on the initial seed.

+## Mushroom effects

+We should have a discussion about permanent vs temporary effects

+### Positive

+- Health boost
+- Extra action slot for one turn

+### Negative

+- Death
+- Lose a turn
+- Lose an action for one turn

 ## Running in the browser

 ### Setup